-MRIP data from Maine through North Carolina show increasing recreational catch and harvest of chub mackerel nearly year from 2015 through 2020 (Table 2).
-In 2020, an estimated nearly 200,000 chub mackerel were caught and 59,713 chub mackerel were harvested, corresponding to 73,983 pounds of harvested chub mackerel from Maine through North Carolina.
+MRIP data from Maine through North Carolina show increasing recreational catch and harvest of chub mackerel nearly year from 2015 through 2021 (Table 2).
+In 2021, an estimated 215,631 chub mackerel were caught and 137,468 chub mackerel were harvested, corresponding to 194,771 pounds of harvested chub mackerel.24

 The increasing recreational catch and harvest estimates in recent years could be due, at least in part, to improved reporting and improved differentiation between chub mackerel and other species which are similar in appearance, such as Atlantic mackerel.
 For example, in 2017 chub mackerel were added to the core list of species for trainings of MRIP field samplers from Maine through Virginia.
-In addition, the Council and partners at NMFS developed a small scombrid species identification guide and distributed over 3,700 copies to commercial and recreational permit holders and other interested stakeholders in 2019.
+In addition, the Council and partners at NMFS developed a small scombrid species identification guide and distributed over 3,700 copies to commercial and recreational permit holders and other interested stakeholders in 2019.25

 MRIP data collection in 2020 was impacted by the COVID-19 pandemic.
 Specifically, the Access Point Angler Intercept Survey (APAIS), which serves as the basis for catch estimates in the shore based and private angler fishing modes, was suspended in all New England and Mid-Atlantic states in late March or April 2020 and resumed between May and August 2020, depending on the state.
-MRIP headboat sampling was also suspended in 2020 and has not yet resumed.
+MRIP headboat sampling was also suspended in 2020 and resumed in 2021.
 NMFS used imputation methods to fill gaps in 2020 catch data with data collected in 2018 and 2019.
 These proxy data match the time, place, and fishing mode combinations that would have been sampled had the APAIS continued uninterrupted.
 Proxy data were combined with observed data to produce catch estimates using the standard estimation methodology.